 Step one: Locate your closest Finanças

-If you’re staying in central Lisbon, this one is probably your best bet.
-But if you’re staying elsewhere, just search for your closest one on Google Maps.
+If you’re staying in central Lisbon, this one is the closest, but I wouldn’t recommend it—it’s probably the worst one in the city.
+For faster and relatively better service it’s worth going to this one or this one instead.
+If you’re staying elsewhere, just search for your closest one on Google Maps.

-Also take note of when it opens.
-The one I linked to above opens at 9 am Monday to Friday.
+Also, take note of when it opens.
+The ones I linked to above opens at 9 am Monday to Friday.

 Step two: Get address proof from your “home country”

 This isn’t hard.
-Just bring a bank statement that lists your non-Portuguese address.
+Just bring a bank statement (less than three months old) that lists your non-Portuguese address.

 If you are not registering for a NIF as a non-resident, but rather a Portuguese resident, just bring similar proof of your Portuguese address.